 The countdown is on.

-T- 3 days until the day of pink, cookies, hearts and general love related things is upon us.
+Only a couple weeks until the day of pink, cookies, hearts and general love related things is upon us.

 This steak is “embarrassed to share it with you kind of easy”, but you don’t mind right?
 I mean, there’s coconut, spice, coffee AND chocolate so I figured your face would be like “yum,” and you would forgive me for sharing something so easy peasy.